What became of the vision of black power?

 In the aftermath of Dr. King’s assassination in 1968, many black leaders considered Jesse Jackson to be King’s heir.
 This view was shared by the white press, which considered Jackson to be “radical but acceptable,” because he was not, in their view, “a nothing-to-lose radical who would opt for bloodshed and violence over reasonable solution,” in the words of Jackson biographer Eddie Stone.

-But the promotion of Jackson as Dr. King’s heir by black leaders and the white press caused tension between Jackson and King’s Atlanta-based Southern Christian Leadership Corporation, inasmuch as King had designated his long-time close associate Rev. Ralph Abernathy to be his successor at SCLC.
+But the promotion of Jackson as Dr. King’s heir by black leaders and the white press caused tension between Jackson and King’s Atlanta-based Southern Christian Leadership Conference, inasmuch as King had designated his long-time close associate Rev. Ralph Abernathy to be his successor at SCLC.
 In this context, Jackson formed his own organization, People United to Save Humanity (PUSH), in Chicago.
 PUSH continued the economic boycott campaign of Operation Breadbasket, signing “moral covenants” with major corporations with respect to the employment of black workers and managers and the development of black-owned franchises.
 PUSH also sought to facilitate the increase of black-owned banks and media and advertising companies.

 It is evident that in the 1970s, Jesse Jackson’s thinking was deeply rooted in the African-American movement of the 1960s, in which he had had considerable personal experience.
 In harmony with the movement, he possessed a global vision, identifying with the anti-colonial struggles of the colonized and neocolonized peoples.
 He considered the black struggle in the United States to be one particular manifestation of the global anti-colonial struggle, and accordingly, blacks in the United States, like the colonized throughout the world, must develop autonomous institutions which they control.
 Including educational institutions that would teach black history and black self-respect; and including criminal justice institutions that would enable the black community to police and administer itself.
 At the same time, reflecting particular conditions in the United States, black empowerment required alliances with other popular sectors, including whites, some of whose ancestors settled in the United States as a dimension of the European conquest and domination of the world.
 Jackson, rather than calling whites out for their racism, believed that racism would diminish in the context of a common black-white struggle against the power elite, and he called all the popular sectors of the nation to a movement for the attainment of their common interests.